octaviotron/pymap/README.md

 ![first matrix](https://user-images.githubusercontent.com/37819159/62019546-608eff00-b18d-11e9-9a5b-007f45399062.png)

 2) One simple populate() functions iterates all matrix values and adds a random number in between all cells, keeping values into dots range (blue numbers).
 Note "12" and "90" values are calculated in row (horizontal) processing.
-For more complex generation "diamond square algorithm" can be used (see https://en.wikipedia.org/wiki/Diamond-square_algorithm)
+It is simplest than diamond square algorithm.

 ![second matrix](https://user-images.githubusercontent.com/37819159/62019547-608eff00-b18d-11e9-8d5f-162bbfed882c.png)